-Professional accounting support can help solve the following tasks:
+Professional accounting support can help to determine the following:

 - Timely submission of documents, submission of tax reports;

-- Timely notification of all changes, which allows optimizing the tax burden on business;
+- Timely notification of all changes, optimizing the tax burden on business;

-- Reporting is provided at least once a year, and for most legal forms it is possible to submit reports electronically through the tax portal RS.ge every month.
-Operating with scans and electronic primary documents with signatures is the same norm as classical forms with wet stamps;
+- Reporting must be submitted once a year.
+Most legal forms are eligible for electronic submission on the monthly basis through the tax portal /rs.ge/.
+Operating with scans and electronic primary documents with signatures has the same authority as standard forms with wet stamps;

 - All information about the company must be available to the public;

-- The documents must reflect the financial position and cash flows, and the results of operations.
+- The documents must reflect the financial position, cash flows, and operating results.
 With regard to the company, the name, legal form, registration number, legal address and type of activity should be indicated;

-- The tax period starts on 1 January, and for newly registered companies from the date of registration.
+- The tax period starts on 1 January, but for newly registered companies from the date of registration.
 The end of the tax period falls on December 31;

-- All declarations must be submitted before the 15th day of the month following the reporting month and payment of accrued taxes must be made within the specified period.
+- All declarations must be submitted before the 15th day of the month following the reporting month and accrued taxes paid within the specified period.

-Fill out the form below to calculate the cost of accounting in Georgia.
+Fill out the form below to calculate the accounting cost in Georgia.